 |Wednesday||11:00am – 1:00pm||Jessica Clark|

 |Wednesday||2:00pm –3:30pm||Jessica Clark|

-Note: Please note that we are currently working on a Drop-In Writing Lab at North and Brown County campuses for fall semester.
+Note: Please note that we are currently working on a Drop-In Writing Lab at Brown County, Fayette and North campuses for fall semester.
 If you need a Writing Tutor, please visit our Tutor Directory to locate a tutor for a one-on-one appointment.